robertbirming/bear-plugins/README.md

 To use them, copy the JS into a `<script></script>` tag.
 Add **Blog plugins** to the footer directive of your blog, or embed them in a post or page.
 Add **Dashboard plugins** to the [Customise dashboard](https://bearblog.dev/dashboard/customise/) page, under "Dashboard footer content".

+The optional CSS styles use Bear's default token names.

 ---

 ## Blog